fpc/Lazarus/components/README.txt

   ?

 educationlaz
-  Extends/configures the IDE for education, training, courses
+  Extends/configures the IDE for education, training, courses.
+  License: GPL-2

 externhelp
-  External help (via website) for Lazarus IDE
+  External help (via website) for Lazarus IDE.
+  License: same as LCL

 filebrowser
   A file browser window for the IDE.